Hydrodynamics with triangular point group: Hydrodynamics

 Consistency with thermodynamics implies that not all of the terms listed above are independent (e.g., $\rho = \partial p/\partial\mu$), which provides further relations between various quantities.
 Additionally, it turns out that

 in all known models of kinetic theory (see Sec.~\ref{sec:zerokt}).

 Taking $K^\prime$ to vanish is also supported by general arguments that there should be a consistent manner by which to couple the effective field theories of electron fluids to curved space \cite{huangfuture}.
 As an aside, we further note that if $K^\prime \neq 0$, then consistency with the second law of thermodynamics then requires that $K\neq 0$ in \eqref{eq:CurConst} \cite{huangfuture}.
+More recently, it was shown that the existence of such a $K^\prime$ term will require an exotic kind of chiral anomaly \cite{Qi:2022vyu}, which can be found in actual lattice models (but is unlikely to exist in electron fluids).